Overview

 - Located entirely on the Tibet Everest expedition side

-- Reached from Everest Base Camp, Tibet side via the East Rongbuk Glacier
+- Reached from Everest Base Camp, the Tibet side via the East Rongbuk Glacier

 - Marked by steep ice and snow walls rising nearly 600 meters from below